 Have you noticed that your child has trouble staying focused on a specific task?
-Whether they are finishing math homework, or just play catch, they seem to be unable to concentrate for extended periods of time.
-If this has occurred over the course of at least six months, your child could have attention deficit hyperactivity disorder, ADHD or ADD, attention deficit disorder without the hyperactivity.
+Whether they are finishing math homework, or just playing catch, they seem to be unable to concentrate for extended periods of time.
+If this has occurred over the course of at least six months, your child could have attention deficit hyperactivity disorder, ADHD.

-> Behavior Patterns to Look For
+Behavior Patterns to Look For

 The key behavior patterns of ADHD usually appear when the child is between 3 and 6 years old.
 These behavior patterns, which must continue for at least six months and be more pronounced than for other kids the same age, include:

 Inattention - children who have a difficult time finishing projects that require concentration for an extended length of time.

 Hyperactivity - children who are consistently moving throughout a room or squirm in their seats.